Def-Sec/SirhurtExecuter/README.md

 SirHurt V5 🚀
-A premium Lua execution utility for Windows And On Mobile Androids
+A premium Lua execution utility for Windows And On Mobile For Androids

 ## To Download On Android Just Download The Apk Not The Whole Zip!!